PierreMishra/SDWA_Violations_BIO.665/README.md

 It describes the reason of a violation.
 There can be 19 possible reasons for an SDWA violation such as crossing the maximum permitted concentrations of arsenic, lead, copper, disinfectants, E.coli etc.

-Full list of data elements and their description can be found at the Enforcement and Compliance History Online database below:
+Full list of data elements and their description can be found at the Enforcement and Compliance History Online database: https://echo.epa.gov/tools/data-downloads/sdwa-download-summary#filestructure
-/
-https://echo.epa.gov/tools/data-downloads/sdwa-download-summary#filestructure